Starlight116/Starlight116/README.md

 - Hi, I’m Camille (Starlight on the internet)
-- I'm a french IT student
+- I'm a french Dev
 - I’m making silly little games on GB Studio, in C and in JAVA

 <!---